-Time to think beyond EVs; look at hybrids
+Time to think beyond EVs

 Despite concerted efforts by the Centre and state governments, coupled with a healthy contribution from the private players, India still lacks an adequate charging infrastructure